kerski/pbi-dataops-template/README.md

 ![Example of Pipeline in Progress](./images/part5-pipeline-in-progress.PNG)

-15. Once the pipeline completes you should get a "Build Succeed with Issues" noted by an amber icon with an exclamation mark (to demostrate a build with warnings).
+15. Once the pipeline completes you should get a "Build Succeed with Issues" noted by an amber icon with an exclamation mark (to demonstrate a build with warnings).
 You may also receive an email stating the pipeline successfully completed with issues.

 ![Example of Warnings](./images/part6-warning-example.PNG)

 The Best Practice Analyzer will log warnings to Azure DevOps if an issue of Severity 2 is identified.
-Severity levels are defined in the Best Practices json file.
+Severity levels are defined in the Best Practices JSON file.

 ## Example of Failed Pipeline Example